 Malcolm’s underpinning systems allow excavation adjacent to and directly below sensitive structures and facilities.
 Low vibration and sequenced construction techniques are employed to provide vertical load capacity while maintaining ground support.
-After new support systems are installed, load is transferred either at the base of existing foundations, or directly applied to columns or walls higher in the structure through “column picks.”
-Underpinning is highly specialized and requires case by case design and implementation to minimize risk during each step of the construction process.
-Systems are designed with consideration for vertical loads imposed from the supported structure, lateral loads from retained ground and any temporary induced loads.
-Malcolm draws from a toolbox of techniques to safely and securely perform underpinning, with careful consideration for the existing structure, ground conditions and the proposed site improvements to optimize solutions for each case.
+After new support systems are installed, the load is transferred either at the base of existing foundations or directly applied to columns or walls higher in the structure through “column picks.”
+Underpinning is highly specialized and requires case-by-case design and implementation to minimize risk during each step of the construction process.
+Systems are designed with consideration for vertical loads imposed from the supported structure, lateral loads from the retained ground, and any temporary induced loads.
+Malcolm draws from a toolbox of techniques to safely and securely perform underpinning, with careful consideration for the existing structure, ground conditions, and the proposed site improvements to optimize solutions for each case.
 Some key techniques are described below:

-JET GROUTING injects grout slurry through horizontal nozzles at high pressure and flow rate, hydraulically eroding and mixing soil in-situ.
-Small diameter tooling (2 to 4 inches) is advanced, then slowly rotated and withdrawn while jetting to form columns of cemented ground, with diameter typically from 2 and 4 feet.
-Underpinning jet grout columns are installed on an incline below adjacent structures. lhe system is applied in erodible soils, such as sands, silts and clays and is particularly useful below the water table.
-Jet grouting creates an improved soil block which acts as a gravity mass providing direct vertical support as well as lateral earth retention.
-Jetting can be combined with other structural underpinning solutions such as micropiles or slant drilled piles.
+JET GROUTING injects grout slurry through horizontal nozzles at high pressure and flow rate, hydraulically eroding and mixing soil in situ.
+Small diameter tooling (2 to 4 inches) is advanced, then slowly rotated and withdrawn while jetting to form columns of cemented ground, with a diameter typically from 2 to 4 feet.
+Underpinning jet grout columns are installed on an incline below adjacent structures.
+The system is applied in erodible soils, such as sands, silts, and clays, and is particularly useful below the water table.
+Jet grouting creates an improved soil block that acts as a gravity mass providing direct vertical support as well as lateral earth retention.
+Jetting can be combined with other structural underpinning solutions such as micropiles or slant-drilled piles.

-MICROPILES are small diameter steel reinforced drilled and grouted piles.
-They are constructed using specialized drilling equipment which can fit through conventional doorways and can operate with headroom clearance of less than 9 feet.
+MICROPILES are small diameter steel-reinforced drilled and grouted piles.
+They are constructed using specialized drilling equipment that can fit through conventional doorways and can operate with headroom clearance of less than 9 feet.
 Micropiles are installed in almost all ground conditions, including caving soils below water, and into rock.
-For underpinning applications, load can be transferred by drilling through and bonding into existing footings, or via transfer frames.
+For underpinning applications, the load can be transferred by drilling through and bonding into existing footings or via transfer frames.